Ennomines

 (NCBI-index: 685373)

 The Rannoch Looper (Macaria brunneata) is a well-recognizable small orange-brown moth with wings lying flat at rest and fairly rounded wing tips.
 It sometimes also sits in a resting position with the wings folded up.
-Four dark reddish-brown lines run across the forewing and the male often has a small central spot.
-The female has a clearer pattern than the male and the wings are slightly narrower and less rounded.
-The intensity of the color varies and fledged males are often pale and faintly marked.
+Four dark reddish-brown lines run across the forewing, and the male often has a small central spot.
+The female pattern is clearer than the male, and the wings are slightly narrower and less rounded.
+The intensity of the colour varies, and fledged males are often pale and faintly marked.
 The drawing is also clearly visible on the underside of the wings.
-The flight period is in one generation from May to July and the wingspan is 25-30mm.
+The flight period is one generation from May to July and the wingspan is 25-30mm.
 Host plant: Bilberry.
 Dutch name: Bosbesbruintje.
 Frisian name:

 Flying period: